-GRNW, the only conference in the Pacific Northwest to focus on the rising genre of LGBTQ romance fiction, is so excited to have such a wonderful group of authors attending the 2014 Gay Romance Northwest Meet-Up on September 20, 2014 at the Seattle Public Library!
+GRNW, the only conference in the Pacific Northwest to focus on LGBTQ romance fiction, is so excited for it’s fourth annual conference, the 2016 Gay Romance Northwest Meet-Up on September 24, 2016 at the Seattle Public Library!

 Read biographies of the attending authors and speakers below and join the GRNW group on GoodReads to participate in more discussions with attendees!

 2016 Author Spots: If you wish to apply to be part of GRNW as a 2016 Attending Author, please email us with your interest.
 All authors applying for a featured author spot at the conference and book festival must be a published author of LGBTQ romance fiction.

 GRNW 2016 Attending Authors and Panelists include:

 - Ginn Hale